vbextreme/ghostmirror/README.md

 sudo systemctl --user start ghostmirror.service
 ```

-### End - Now you can forget about mirrors forever.
+### End - Now you can forget about mirrors forever

 # Investigation Mode
 Simply add the "-i " to the options and it will show the server list, the server error and the cause.